 By Dan Goehl, DVM

-Winterizing the truck, tractors and whatever other equipment you have is often second nature.
-Do not forget about the livestock.
-This can be a difficult time for animals.
-There are several areas that you should pay careful attention to.
+Winterizing the truck, tractors and other farm equipment you have is second nature, but do not forget about livestock.
+This can be a difficult time for animals and there are several areas that you should pay careful attention to.

-The very worst scenario is to provide shelter that does not have adequate room.
+The worst scenario is to provide shelter that does not have adequate room.
 It is paramount that there is room for every animal and enough airflow to allow any heat provided by the animals to dissipate.
-Cattle that are given access to a building that is too small with inadequate airflow will build up excess heat.
+Cattle with access to a building that is too small or with inadequate airflow will build up excess heat.
 This will cause them to get warm and increase the moisture in the air.
-This “steaming” of the cattle is perilous when they are forced to leave the shelter for food and water.
+This "steaming” of the cattle is perilous when they are forced to leave the shelter for food and water.

-Strive to keep the temperature in the shelter the same of very near the outside ambient temperature.
-It is best to provide 25 sq. ft. of area per head of well ventilated shelter space.
-For animals in a drylot area mounds can also serve as shelter.
-These rounded mounds of earth will provide an area for the animals to get away from mud as the ground thaws and also allow for wind breaks.
-Mounds should have a 30 – 50% slope.
+Strive to keep the temperature in the shelter the same as or near the outside ambient temperature.
+It is best to provide 25 sq. ft. per head of well-ventilated shelter space.
+For animals in a drylot area, mounds can also serve as shelter.
+Mounds will provide an area for the animals to get away from mud as the ground thaws and also allow for windbreaks.
+They should have a 30% to 50% slope.

-The cow calf operation may have some unique sheltering issues.
-This is especially true of fall calving herds.
-Fall calving can be a great management strategy in areas that offer the proper temperature ranges.
-Southern Iowa and Missouri fit this category.
-These calves however may need extra attention during a hard winter.
-It is a wise idea to have the ability to unroll bedding on the harshest of nights.
-Straw, cornstalks or hay can serve this purpose.
+Special challenges for young calves.
+Fall calving herds can present some unique calf-sheltering issues during the winter months.
+Fall calving can be a great management strategy in areas with the proper temperature range, such as southern Iowa and Missouri.
+These calves, however, need extra attention during a hard winter.
+It is a wise idea to unroll bedding, such as straw, cornstalks or hay, on the harshest of nights.

-Another practice that is utilized is calf shelter houses.
-These houses have creep gates or low level bars that allow only animals below a certain level to gain entrance.
-Keeping the mothers away allows for smaller shelter houses and protects the calves from being injured by over crowding.
-One last practice that I utilize is to offer the calves a sanctuary to eat.
-Offering a creep pen with high quality hay allows them to forage without competition from the cows.
+Calf shelter houses with creep gates or low bars will allow only animals below a certain level to gain entrance.
+Keeping the mothers away allows for smaller shelter houses and protects calves from being injured by overcrowding.
+A practice I utilize is to offer the calves a sanctuary in which to eat.
+A creep pen with high-quality hay allows them to forage without competition from the cows.